ANUSHREE52/Agri-Market/README.md

      # Using Node.js
      npx serve
      ```

-3. **Start using the application**:
-   - Register as a user (Farmer, Customer, Retailer, or Wholesaler)
-   - Login with your credentials
-   - Access your role-specific dashboard

-### No Installation Required!
-This is a pure frontend application.
-Just open `index.html` in any modern web browser and start using it immediately.

-## 📄 License

-Open source project for educational purposes.
-Free to use and modify.

-## 👥 Credits

-**Developed by**: Agri-Market Team
-**Purpose**: Connecting farmers directly to society
-**Mission**: Eliminate middlemen, ensure fair pricing, empower farmers

 ## 🎯 Project Goals

 1. **Empower Farmers**: Give farmers control over pricing and sales